Have you thought about why you need to win your child’s heart?

 I have caught myself at times treating a child who was visiting our home, better than I did my own children.
 I would be more polite and kind with them, and then hear myself using a different tone with my own kids.

 God convicted me and reminded me that children are people too, and we should treat them with honor.
 Say please and thank you to them, or “excuse me”, rather than “get out of my way.”

 Don’t assume they know you love them.
-They need you to tell them that OFTEN.
+To win their hearts, they need you to tell them that often.

 Maybe your parents never said “I love you” to you, so this is uncomfortable.
 Your kids still need to hear it.

 Also, show affection physically: lots of hugs, pats, tickles, etc.